annaesvensson/yellow-publish/README.md

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
-The [published extensions](https://github.com/datenstrom/yellow-extensions) are reviewed by another developer and included when updating websites.
+The [published extensions](https://github.com/datenstrom/yellow-extensions) are reviewed by another developer.
 Please make sure that you have completed the [self-review checklist](self-review-checklist.md) before publishing your extension.
-Then increase the version number in your code.
 Fork the repository `datenstrom/yellow-extensions` and open it with GitHub Desktop.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

 If you don't want that your extension is published, set `Status: experimental` in the [extension settings](#settings).